fatipardo/PDBClean/README.md

 ## Tutorial

-The overall protocol is broken down in elementary sequential steps described in the notebooks listed below.
+The overall protocol is broken down in elementary sequential steps described in the following notebooks

 [0.
 Download a structural ensemble from the RCSB PDB](https://github.com/csblab/PDBClean/blob/master/notebooks/0.%20Download%20a%20structural%20ensemble%20from%20RCSB%20PDB.ipynb)